Bit.Trip: Runner3

+Bit.Trip Rerunner

+Bit.Trip Rerunner is a rhythm platform game developed by Choice Provisions.
+A remake to Bit.Trip Runner, Bit.Trip Rerunner is part of the Bit.Trip series, starring the character CommanderVideo.
+The game was released on September 19, 2023, on Steam, May 22, 2024, on PlayStation 5, and May 28, 2024, on Xbox Series X/S. The game also featured a built-in level editor to create and share levels.

+Compilations

 Bit.Trip Saga/Complete

-The entire WiiWare Bit.Trip series was released for the Nintendo 3DS and Wii in collections respectively titled Bit.Trip Saga and Bit.Trip Complete respectively on September 13, 2011 in North America and March 16, 2012 in Europe.
+The entire WiiWare Bit.Trip series was released for the Nintendo 3DS and Wii in collections respectively titled Bit.Trip Saga and Bit.Trip Complete respectively on September 13, 2011, in North America and March 16, 2012, in Europe.
 The 3DS version of the game features new control schemes (for instance, stylus control via the touchscreen for Beat and Flux) while the Wii version has 20 extra "challenge levels" for each game, as well as bonus content related to the production of the games.
 Both compilations also included a CD soundtrack called "Bit.Trip Soundtrack Sampler" featuring a number of tracks from each of the individual games.
 The soundtrack comes with every copy of Bit.Trip Complete, and was available as a pre-order bonus when purchasing Bit.Trip Saga from GameStop.

 The Bit.Trip

 A compilation of the first six games (up to Flux) for the PlayStation 4 and PlayStation Vita.
 This collection was announced at the 2015 PlayStation Experience and was released later that day, December 5, 2015.
 This compilation added achievements, and retained the difficulty levels from Complete.
+A PlayStation 3 Version was planned but later cancelled for unknown reasons.